MainbaseT/power-pages-docs/power-pages-docs/configure/mcp-connect-clients.md

 - Membership in the organization or group that has access to the agent.
 - A valid Microsoft 365 Copilot license.

-### Add agent in Microsoft 365 Copilot and per form operations
+### Add agent in Microsoft 365 Copilot and perform operations

 1. Sign in to [Microsoft 365 Copilot](https://copilot.cloud.microsoft/) with your credentials.
 1. Add the agent from the left pane.
 The agent appears in the left pane and the chat interface will open on the right.